chovanecm/workshop-spark/scala/task2-flights/README.md

-## task 2: Analyzing Flight Delays
+## Task 2: Analyzing Flight Delays

 You will get a taste of SparkSQL API during an analyzing a real-world dataset that represents information about US flight delays in January 2016.
 We will use RDD and Dataset which wraps RDD with schema information.
 You can [download](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time) bigger additional datasets.